mathew-kurian/TextJustify-Android/README.md

 #About
 This library will provide you a way to justify text.
 It supports both plain text and Spannables.
 Additionally, the library can auto-hyphentate your displayed content.

+##Refer to Wiki

+For examples, tests, and API refer to the [Android-TextJustify Wiki](https://github.com/bluejamesbond/TextJustify-Android/wiki)

 #Donate
 If for some reason you like the library and feel like thanking me.
 Here you go!
 Thank you in advance.